 With climate change bringing more extreme weather and climate events, physical and computer modelling can enhance and improve climate adaptation planning.

-Through modelling, the risks and impacts of extreme climate conditions can be simulated to assess their impacts on infrastructure and thereby improve infrastructure or systems resilience.
+Through modelling, the risks and impacts of extreme climate conditions can be simulated to assess their effects on infrastructure and thereby improve the resilience of infrastructure and systems.

 Their company also support climate adaptation projects and green engineering projects in the UK and around the world.